-Looking for fun outdoor activities you can enjoy safely during the COVID-19 pandemic?
+Looking for fun summertime activities you can enjoy safely during the COVID-19 pandemic?
 Here are several options to try.

 Despite the changes caused by the COVID-19 pandemic, there's still plenty of fun to be had.
 In fact, seeking out fun activities may be even more important now.
-Doing something you enjoy can distract you from problems and help you cope with life's challenges.
+Doing something you enjoy can distract you from problems.
+And it can help you cope with life's challenges.

-When you're outside, fresh air is constantly moving, dispersing these droplets.
-So you're less likely to breathe in enough of the respiratory droplets containing the virus that causes COVID-19 to become infected if you haven't had a COVID-19 vaccine.
+When you're outside, fresh air is always moving, scattering these droplets.
+So, you're less likely to breathe in enough of the respiratory droplets that have the virus that causes COVID-19 to get the virus.

 Being outside offers other benefits, too.
 It offers an emotional boost and can help you feel less tense, stressed, angry or depressed.
 And sunlight can give your body vitamin D, too.

-If you're unvaccinated, coming into close contact with people who don't live with you increases your risk of being exposed to someone infected with the virus that causes COVID-19.
-That's why, in general, any activity that allows you to keep a social distance of at least 6 feet (2 meters) from others is lower risk if you haven't had a COVID-19 vaccine.
+Coming into close contact with people who don't live with you makes your risk of being exposed to the virus that causes COVID-19 go up.
+Keep in mind low-risk ways to be around people if your area is considered at medium or high risk of spreading the COVID-19 virus.
+In general, any activity that allows you to keep your distance from others is a lower risk activity.

-There are many activities you can enjoy close to home, whether you're visiting your favorite public, state or national park, or just spending time in your neighborhood.
-While various activities may not be possible during some seasons, there are many ways to be active outdoors throughout the year.
-Get moving with these low-risk outdoor activities during the COVID-19 pandemic:
+You can enjoy many activities close to home, whether you're visiting your favorite public, state or national park.
+Or you may even be spending time in your neighborhood.
+Some activities may not be possible during some seasons.
+But there are many ways to be active outdoors throughout the year.
+Get moving with outdoor activities during the COVID-19 pandemic:

-If you're unvaccinated, avoid crowded sidewalks and narrow paths and choose routes that make it easy to keep your distance.
-Wear a well-fitted mask indoors in public if you live in an area with a high number of people with COVID-19 in the hospital and new COVID-19 cases.
+Choose routes that make it easy to keep your distance.
+If you live in an area with a medium or high risk of spread of the COVID-19 virus, the CDC suggests that you wear a well-fitted mask indoors in public.
 Don't wear a mask during activities in which it might get wet, such as swimming.

 And don't let cold weather stop you from being active outdoors!
-Dress in layers and protect your head, hands and feet.
+Dress in layers.
+Protect your head, hands and feet.
 Then head outside for a winter hike or go cross-country skiing.
 And aim to keep a positive mindset about winter.
 This may help you to enjoy the season and winter activities more.

-Depending on your location and the weather, many other outdoor activities can be good low-risk choices if you're not vaccinated:
+Depending on your location and the weather, many other outdoor activities can be good low-risk choices:

-While some of these activities may not be available in all seasons and locations, take advantage of them when the weather permits.
+Some of these activities may not be available in all seasons and locations.
+But take advantage of them when the weather permits.
 Some ideas include:

 Gathering with small groups of friends.
-For people who haven't been vaccinated, allow for social distancing between people from different households and skip the hugs and handshakes when meeting outdoors in small groups.
-Plan activities that don't require close contact, such as sidewalk chalk for kids and games like kickball.
-And remember to bring hand sanitizer.
+Allow for social distancing between people from different households, and meet outdoors in small groups.
+Skip the hugs and handshakes.
+Plan activities that don't need close contact, such as sidewalk chalk for kids and games such as kickball.
+And bring hand sanitizer.

-Remember that just getting together for a chat at a safe distance can offer a valuable opportunity to be with people you care about — and boost your mood at the same time.
+Keep in mind that just getting together for a chat at a safe distance can offer a valuable opportunity to be with people you care about.
+And it can boost your mood at the same time.

 At the same time, well-being also includes doing things that make life worth living.
-With the right information, you can make thoughtful choices about ways to bring a sense of normalcy and joy to your life during the COVID-19 pandemic.
+With the right information, you can make thoughtful choices about ways to bring a sense of normalcy and joy to your life during the ups and downs of the COVID-19 pandemic.